denten-books/plain-text/2-device.md

 [*endothen*] human capacity to remember.
 The Greek *tupōn*, related to the English "type," literally means an impression.
 And in this case it is "foreign" or "othered" [*allotrion*].
 It comes from without.
-Like Moreno after him, Thamus finds such remote thought typography problematic.
+Like Moreno after him, Thamus finds thought externalized through typography problematic.
 True memory and thought for them both must come from within.
-It must be autopoietic and not allopoietic.
-This is why Socrates asks Phaedrus to stop reciting a speech the young man heard earlier and memorized.
-Mechanical reproduction by rote does not in any sense equate to what we would today call "critical thinking."
-To truly understand, the reader must properly internalize a stream of symbolic information contained in a book or a speech.
+It must come from
+within: be autopoietic and not allopoietic.
+For this reason, Socrates asks the young man to stop reciting the speech by heart.
+He wants Phaedrus to think for himself and merely regurgitate the thought of another.
+To truly understand something and to make a show of their comprehension, readers must do more than
+read: they must internalize.
 Much can go wrong in that process, but we expect for reading to ultimately leave an appropriate impression [*tupōn*] on the reader's mental state.
-For understanding to take place, writing must produce "true" feelings and appetites, as Descartes maintains.
+For understanding to take place, writing must produce "true" feelings and appetites, in the words of Descartes.
 But what is true, appropriate, or proper?
-What does it mean to internalize a symbolic inscription?---that is the profound mystery always present even in the most mundane acts of reading and writing.
+What does it mean to properly internalize an inscription?---that is the profound mystery always present even in the most mundane acts of reading and writing.

 Turing's machine must be understood first in the general context of this broader tradition and second as a specific response to a series of thought